riordan/Logseq/pages/obsidian/Data and Insights Group.md

 	  id:: 626fca95-0c73-4851-84e4-5ecd243ad19b
 ## Prioritization
 	- ### Prioritization Framework
+	  background-color:: #793e3e
-	  1. Company Mission, Vision, North Star
+		- 1. Company Mission, Vision, North Star
 		  2. We (will) have our Mission and [[#Principles]] which guide our department's work, informing how we see the value we deliver to The Inquirer
 		  3. We assist in The Inquirer's annual goals and
 ## Roadmap
 ## 2022 Planning
 	- ### OKRs